 It seems somewhat obvious, however, that that the problem making my ECG abnormal is depicted by the line that descends.

-I found this picture on the internet of an abnormal ECG QRS.
-The black dots appear to identify where to see the problem, rather than being where holes were punched to use in filing the test results.
+I found the picture below, of an abnormal ECG QRS, on the internet.
+The black dots may be where holes were punched to use in filing the test results.
+However, they rather serendipitously help identify where to look for the problem.
 Go to web page with image and accompanying article.

 Later I found a study relating to tetanus and ECG changes.